The Ultimate Fighter: Team Joanna vs. Team Cláudia Finale: Predictions & Analysis

 A few statistical edges stand out.
 Silva throws significantly more leather — a 1.9 sig. strike per minute gap.
 Holbrook is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Silva has tighter striking defense, making opponents miss more often.

-**The Pick: Joaquim Silva over Andrew Holbrook.** The model gives Silva a slight nod at 56% — this could easily go either way.
-Notably, the betting market has Silva at 53% implied while our model sees 56% — a 3-point disagreement that could signal value.
+The Pick: Joaquim Silva over Andrew Holbrook.
+We're leaning Silva here at 67%, a solid but not overwhelming edge.
+Notably, the betting market has Silva at 53% implied while our model sees 67% — a 14-point disagreement that could signal value.

 Gray Maynard vs Fernando Bruno